Josiah Winslow solves Advent of Code

 for col, char in enumerate(row):

-# reaches a splitter
+# splitter

-if not (char == "^" and timelines[col]):
+if not (char == "^" and beams[col]):

 continue